EXCHANGING BURDENS

 SCENE 2

 MIKE: (Run excitedly across the stage, kick leaves into the audience path.)
 Hey!
-Who wants to make a leaf pile after school?
+Who wants to make a leaf pile after school today?

 TRISTON: (Walk casually, pick up a leaf, look at it with awe.)
 Mike, slow down!
 Wait for us!